Allen-Bailey-Tag-and-Label/ransomware-faq/README.md

 ## Can we ship product?
 Edit 12/4/22 09:42: Yes, the two shipping computers have been tested and are working.<br />
 ~~We intend to have the two shipping computers operational so we can ship product.
 They will be able to access UPS, FedEx and Unishippers.~~

+## Do the faxes work?
+The main fax line appears to be working.